Intro

 The z-value of each pixel is used to ensure that an object hidden is not drawn on top of what’s in front.
 We maintain a ‘z-buffer’ which remembers the depth of the polygon drawn to each pixel.
 If we try to draw to a pixel with a lower z-value than our current one, then we discard it and move on.

 Texture mapping is, as the name implies, mapping textures onto a 3D model.
 That is, each vertex in the polygon are given extra coordinates in an image file which is mapped like a decal onto the model.
-Having the above mathematics done makes this task relatively easy, if , and are the texture coordinates of the above vertices then we may obtain the position of the pixel using
+Having the above mathematics done makes this task relatively easy, if p', q' and r' are the texture coordinates of the above vertices then we may obtain the position of the pixel using

 The lower triangle is drawn similarly, however the red crosses are taken at the top of the row.